yeehaa123/elab/CHAT/lab.md

 Sabrina Sauer is a prominent researcher at the University of Amsterdam, with specific expertise on living labs.

-Jan Hein Hoogstad is an Assistant Professor in Cultural Analysis and Comparative Literature who has also taught coding bootcamps and workshops, including at Dev Bootcamp in San Francisco.
+Jan Hein Hoogstad is Assistant Professor in Cultural Analysis and Comparative Literature who has also taught coding bootcamps and workshops, including at Dev Bootcamp in San Francisco.

-Marijn Koolen, an Assistant Professor in the digital humanities at the University of Amsterdam, specializes in user studies and user needs, and this project is aimed at finding what tools would most benefit users and then creating them.
+Marijn Koolen, Assistant Professor in the digital humanities at the University of Amsterdam, specializes in user studies and user needs, and this project is aimed at finding and creating what products and services would most benefit users.
 Along with Sabrina Sauer and Jan Hein Hoogstad, Marijn Koolen has a background in media studies.

 Johanna Barnbeck is an Embedded Artistic Researcher who has worked as a creative consultant, making her ideal for a project that links academic and non-academic worlds.